yowlonglee/Enhanced-Powergaming-Scripts/README.md

 #### The Scripts
 The scripts are now listed as Enhanced Powergaming Scripts listed under the previous Advanced AI option.
 Here, the player has the option to select multiple radial buttons to custom tweak the interaction the AI scripts have.

+This script is designed for all classes with the ability to customize the character's action by adjusting the settings in the menu above.
+The character can use the following hotkeys with this script:

+- Cast pre-buffing spells when the 'B' key is pressed
+- Cast long duration buffing spells when the 'N' key is pressed
+- Toggles on and off to cast spells in Athkatla if the character has not paid the bounty or finished fighting the Cowled Wizards when the 'T' key is pressed
+- Swaps the between melee and ranged weapons so long as either can be equipped when the 'E' key is pressed
+- Swaps between solo and party buffing when the 'K' key is pressed
+- Swaps between the various skill modes when the 'V' key is pressed

 ##### Initial Setup